rpiRobotics/abb_motion_program_exec/doc/robot_setup_manual.md

 Right click on "Configuration" in the controller tree, and click on "Load Parameters".
 Browse to `<repo_root>/robot/config_params` and select `SYS.cfg`.
 Click OK to confirm loading parameters, and OK to acknowledge restart is required.
 Repeat for `EIO.cfg` in the same directory.
 Make sure "Load parameters and replace duplicates" is selected in the file browser window for both.
-Click "Restart" to restart the controller.
+Click "Controller" -> "Restart (drop down)" -> "Reset RAPID (P-Start)" to restart the controller with the new software.
+Select "OK" to confirm RAPID reset.

 ![](figures/robotstudio_restart.png)